 99% of the women surveyed indicated that they wanted to grow their businesses and stated they had positive cash flow.
 When asked why they wanted to grow their businesses, women ranked increasing income first, followed by supporting their family, and their children's health and education.
 However, 92% do not separate business and household money and only 73% track their business expenses, indicating a desire to grow that may not be complemented by planning.
-Despite 40% of respondents being active customers of Ezay, an e-commerce and logistics company that helps shops restock via a mobile app, 98% of women indicated that they use their smartphone only for communicating with customers, not for tracking their expenses.
+Despite 40% of respondents being active customers of Ezay, an eCommerce and logistics company that helps shops restock via a mobile app, 98% of women indicated that they use their smartphone only for communicating with customers, not for tracking their expenses.

-These results show that, even though women want to grow their business, there is a clear lack of understanding of the technology available to help them to do so, for instance for expense tracking, inventory or other business monitoring.
+These results show that, even though women want to grow their business, there is a clear lack of understanding of the technology, for instance, expense tracking, inventory or other business monitoring.
 In turn, this limited or paper-based data collection may make it more challenging for women to gain access to credit.
 Group lending uses social networks to strengthen repayment rates and 64 women in the sample were group-lending customers of Microfinance Delta (MIFIDA).
-More digital data would likely provide fresh options for women or indeed Microfinance institutions or other lenders to provide services to them.
+More digital data would likely provide fresh options for women or indeed Microfinance institutions

+99% of the women surveyed indicated that they wanted to grow their businesses and stated they had positive cash flow. or other lenders to provide services to them.
 It is in this vein that Ezay is beginning to work with Microfinance institutions to provide credit to shopkeepers who, through the Ezay app, can track their inventory turnover automatically.
 Opportunities Now (ONOW) is another business working within this space, using Facebook Messenger chat bots to communicate basic financial literacy training and provide qualified leads to financial institutions.

-Women recognised that they need training to achieve growth within their business, financial management and business management ranked highly.
+Women's recognition they need training to achieve growth within their business, financial management and business management ranked highly.

-After access to capital, the next highest-ranking responses for support desired were business training and financial management training.
+After access to capital, the next highest-ranking responses were business training and financial management training.
 Any organisation that considers providing such training should observe that the majority of women surveyed had not studied beyond lower secondary level with around half only studying at primary level.
 Therefore, business training should be designed in a manner that takes education level into account.

 While the women surveyed may have limited formal education, they are all (99%) succeeding in operating cash flow positive businesses.
 Moreover, the majority (64%) are managing the business independent of their husbands, and 68% make high-level decisions in the business.
-These results are notable, considering that country-level data show women being mostly responsible for making major household purchases 19% of the time.
+These results are notable, considering that country-level data show women being mostly responsible for making household purchases 19% of the time.
 Given their level of agency in decision making with regard to business decisions and their desire for training to grow the business, these women appear to represent potential customers for paid-for business training.